ceyhunbcelik/PHP-Education/README.md

 Generally we are convert array data to string data for adding.
 So we need to string filter when we search in that data and this command(FIND_IN_SET) working to filter in string like array.

 - ('b', 'a,b,c,d') return 2

+#### 16. Fetch Data in Between 2 value(BETWEEN)
+We can make filter by "BETWEEN" command rather than comparison and logical operators.

 ## License